I sometimes feel like a fraud even though I'm not.

 When I start feeling that way, I can literally feel my business halt in its tracks.
 I start rethinking every system I have in place and every goal I've set for the year.
 I can't bring myself to publish a blog post because I imagine someone will jump out from behind a digital curtain and yell 'You don't know what you're talking about!'

-This fraudulent feeling is often known as imposter syndrome; feeling like a fraud when you're not.
+This fraudulent feeling is often known as imposter syndrome.

 Feeling like a fraud is an icky feeling.

-- They see others doing the same amount of work but earning x3 what they earn and they start to doubt their skills and capabilities.
+- Seeing other designers doing the same amount of work but earning x3 what you earn.

 Research shows that women feel like frauds more often than men because we internalize things and blame ourselves for every mistake that happens in our businesses.

 Over the years I've been in business, I've learned a few ways to deal with imposter syndrome.
 Sure, I still feel like a fraud from time to time.
 But I know now that I can ride the Fraud Wave and confidently come out the other side!
 Want to do the same?